tlcconfig.options¶

 compound_type – For compound options, the container type (list or dict).

-description – Full documentation string.
+"memory"or"native-aliases").
+Defaults to the in-memory projection (MEMORY_PROJECTION).description – Full documentation string.
 First line used as brief help.

 cli_visible – When True (the default), the option is surfaced through CLI tooling — it appears in